 Every spring, during the “Willinger Schlendertagen” festival, the cablecar cabins of the Ettelsberg cable railway in Willingen in the Sauerland region are turned into small gourmet paradises.
 While the guests are taken slowly up and down the mountain, a five-course meal is served, with the next course being served each time the cabin reaches the valley station.
 The offer during the “Schlendertage” is also available for groups, with pre-booking required.

-Eating where others used to toil
+Where others used to work

 The casino at the Zollverein UNESCO World Heritage Site in Essen radiates a very particular kind of charm, since it combines industrial culture with elegant chic.
 Candelabras with candles hang from the high ceilings of the former compressor hall, which are supported by solid exposed concrete pillars.
 Wooden floorboards combine with machinery parts and the exposed ventilation system makes its own contribution to the industrial flair of this location.
 The cuisine is young and creative, with traditional regional influences.
 Crime dinners are incidentally also organised on a regular basis.